arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/ActiveFailover.md

 ### Upgrade the _Active Failover_ processes

 Now all the _Active Failover_ (_Agents_, _Single-Server_) processes (_arangod_) have to be
 upgraded on each node.
-Should

 **Note:** Please read the section regarding the maintenance mode above

-In order to stop the _arangod_ processes we will need to use a command like `kill -15`:
+In order to stop an _arangod_ process we will need to use a command like `kill -15`:

 ```
 kill -15 <pid-of-arangod-process>